Making the Resolution to Get Sober

 - Having problems getting to sleep when not using

 - Having unpleasant withdrawal symptoms like panic attacks, headaches, tremors and shaking, nightmares, diarrhea, hallucinations, nausea, sweating

 For many people with substance abuse issues, getting help can be a frightening proposition.
 Dropping your facade and allowing friends, family, and co-workers to see what’s really going on is putting yourself in a very vulnerable, uncomfortable position.
 However, making the decision to get sober without help will likely result in a relapse and you could give up, risking your life.
 Being able to have people supervise you with your addiction recovery in a structured environment is an important step on kicking your dependency, leading you to happy, healthy life free from the prison of addiction.

 In our society, people become accustomed to not asking for help.
 Not wanting to show weakness and admit you have a problem is part of the stigma attached to addiction.
-Asking for help can be a difficult thing, but is a necessary part of overcoming an addiction.
+Asking for help can be a difficult thing, but is a necessary part of overcoming a person with substance use disorderion.
 Choosing to move forward and admitting you have a problem is hard to do, but it will start you on the important journey of finding your new, sober self.

 Give us a call.

 There is no need for procrastination.
 If you’re not quite ready to talk to friends or family about getting help, we are here to talk with you.
 Our admissions specialists are available 24 hours a day to confidentially talk with you about any questions you may have.

 We can help you sort out any logistics, such as payment and time off work.
 We work with many insurance companies, and can get it all negotiated and sorted out for you so you have one less thing to worry about.
 It is time you make decisions you are proud of, repair your relationships with your friends and family and invest in your life.
 The resolution to get sober will be the best decision you’ve ever made.